Designing Effective Online Newsrooms: Making Ease-of-Use a Strategic Plan

-Twitter and Facebook may be major arteries, but your online newsroom is where awareness is converted to measurable social, informational or ecommerce transactions with the least resistance.
+Twitter and Facebook are your embassies, but your online newsroom is your homeland, where awareness is converted to measurable advertiser impressions, user registrations, lead generation, and ecommerce transactions with the least amount of friction.

-But before you get mired in the muck and start thinking tactically about how to staff and manage an effective online newsroom, there are important strategic best practices to consider first.
+But before you get mired in the muck and start thinking tactically about how to staff and maintain an effective online newsroom, there are essentials to your strategic plan.

-In the right hands, Blogger, YouTube, Flickr and Feedburner are tools for serving all formats of content, effectively and efficiently.
+In the right hands, WordPress, Shopify, Magento, YouTube, Flickr, and Instagram are tools content marketing agencies use to promote your brand.
 But more often than not — in the hands of someone with no experience designing interfaces that promote positive user experiences — cobbling together a handful of Web 2.0 services is a recipe for a bad user experience.

-Just to hammer that home, remember, if the user experience suffers, your organization’s reputation suffers.
-So if your job is reputation management, guaranteeing a positive user experience is task number one.
+To hammer that home, remember if the user experience suffers, your organization’s reputation suffers.
+So, if your job is reputation management, guaranteeing a positive user experience is part of that task.

-Before you hire anyone to design your online newsroom, look at the sites they’re designed for other organizations and make sure they’re easy-to-use and navigate.
+Before you hire anyone to design your online newsroom, look at the sites they’re intended for other organizations and make sure they’re easy to use and navigate.
 Make sure they’re seamlessly integrated into their host site.
 Make sure they’re aesthetically appealing.
 And make sure they demonstrate best practices.

 Because if they don’t, you could wind up painting yourself into a corner with a vendor that doesn’t know how to create an interface that leads to a positive user experience.

-Next, I’ll be blogging about another important strategic best practice for online newsrooms, and what you should look for from a PR software vendor pitching you on an online newsrooms solution.
+Next, I’ll be blogging about another important strategic best practice for online newsrooms and what you should look for from a PR software vendor pitching you on an online newsroom solution.

 Photo By: Spackle Toe